Hi, I'm Kim.

-As Senior Product Designer at Pantheon, I design tools to enable teams to build, launch, and maintain websites without worrying about infrastructure, provided design leadership to company initiatives by partnering with PMs and Engineers to help define requirements and make recommendations, and standardize our design process and methods to improve efficiency.
+As Senior Product Designer at Pantheon, I design tools to enable teams to build, launch, and maintain websites without worrying about infrastructure, provided design leadership to company initiatives by partnering with PMs and Engineers to help define requirements and make recommendations, and create structure for our design process and methods.

 New plans presentation and purchasing experience redesign